Glareone/CKAD-Kubernetes-for-developers/README.md

 - `kubectl get deployments` and check what deployments you already have.
 Find general one
 - if no good candidates - run `kubectl run nginx-run --image nginx`
-- `kubectl get deployments nginx-run -o yaml` and get formatted configuration
+- `kubectl get deployment nginx-run -o yaml` and get formatted configuration
-- OR `kubectl get deployments nginx-run -o yaml > your-new-deployment-file.yaml` to send all yaml config to new file
+- OR `kubectl get deployment nginx-run -o yaml > your-new-deployment-file.yaml` to send all yaml config to new file

 </details>